 Our experience has found that bonfires trigger an emotive response that can cause conflicts between local residents.

 The nature of the material being burned may also mean that the person responsible for burning is committing an offence, which they could be prosecuted for.

 What does the law allow

 Burning garden waste

-There are no bylaws in Bromley restricting the lighting of bonfires but if a bonfire is causing a statutory nuisance we can take action under the Environmental Protection Act 1990.
-Ultimately this could lead to prosecution if either our informal or formal approach is ignored.
+There are no bylaws in Bromley restricting the lighting of garden bonfires but if a bonfire is causing a statutory nuisance we can take action under the Environmental Protection Act 1990.
+Ultimately this could lead to prosecution if formal enforcement action is ignored.